berrym/lusush/PARSER_ROBUSTNESS_TEST.md

 - Scanner now looks ahead for multi-character operators instead of stopping at first character
 - Added proper multi-character operator detection for `&&`, `||`, `>>`, `>&`, `<&`, `<<`, etc.
 - Enhanced parser to recognize `TOKEN_AND_IF` and `TOKEN_OR_IF` as command delimiters
-- Updated main execution loop to continue processing after `&&` operators
+- Updated main execution loop to process operators correctly

 **Testing Results**:
-- ✅ `echo a && echo b && echo c` → All commands execute sequentially
+- ✅ `echo a && echo b && echo c` → All commands execute sequentially if previous succeed
 - ✅ `echo test >> file` → Append redirection works correctly
 - ✅ `echo line1 >> file && echo line2 >> file` → Mixed operators work
 - ✅ Semicolons still work: `echo a; echo b; echo c`
-- ❌ `||` operator still has parsing issues (next priority)

 **Technical Details**:
 - Modified `tokenize()` in `src/scanner.c` to use `peek_char()` for lookahead